Virtual Machines

 • Additional Actions:

-• Resize - this option is used to change the VM flavor;
+• Resize - changes the VM’s flavor;

 • transition to the NETWORKS & SECURITY, VOLUMES, SNAPSHOTS and LOG pages related to this VM: